BinomialLLC/basis_universal/README.md

 - [btx - KTX2 Command Line Tool](https://github.com/BinomialLLC/KTX-Software-Binomial-Fork) - Our fork of KTX-Software with bug fixes, working HDR quality/effort controls, new options, and new codec integrations.
 This tool can validate, extract, and compress KTX2 files compatible with our project.
 - [ARM's astcenc](https://github.com/ARM-software/astc-encoder) - Crucial official tool from ARM which can unpack ASTC format LDR/HDR .astc and .ktx files to .png or .exr for testing and verification purposes.
-- [Online .EXR and .HDR Image File Viewer](https://viewer.openhdr.org/) - With strong tone mapping, auto-exposure, HDR histogram.
+- [Online .EXR and .HDR Image File Viewer](https://viewer.openhdr.org/) - OpenHDR Viewer.
+Has a very well implemented tone mapper, auto-exposure, and HDR histogram.
 - [Windows HDR + WCG Image Viewer](https://13thsymphony.github.io/hdrimageviewer/) - A true HDR image viewer for Windows which works on HDR monitors.
 Also see [the github repo](https://github.com/13thsymphony/HDRImageViewer).
 - [AMD Compressonator](https://gpuopen.com/compressonator/) - .DDS viewer, can view .KTX files in some formats.
 - [PVRTexTool](https://www.imgtec.com/developers/powervr-sdk-tools/pvrtextool/) - Can view .ASTC and .KTX files in some formats.
 (Note: .DDS viewer seems busted for BC1, doesn't support BC7 at all.)